 The major areas of research are focused on either chronologically, geographically, or thematically defined fields.
 Sometimes these categories are simultaneously applied (e.g., history of metallurgy in China during the Han dynasty).

-Linda Hall Library offers resident fellowships in support of research projects in science, engineering, and technology; in the history of science, engineering and technology; or in interdisciplinary topics that link science or technology to the broader culture.
+Resident fellowships for the duration of a minimum of 1 week to a maximum of 10 months are offered in support of research projects in science, engineering and technology and their histories; or in interdisciplinary topics that link science or technology to the broader culture.